eGSIM

 The database must have been created and populated (see Usage).

-Create a super user (to be done once only ):
+Create a superuser (to be done once only ):

 export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py createsuperuser